gerardnico/ansible-e-base-collection/extensions/kube_x/README.md

 ## Test/Verify

-After a `molecule converge`, this should work:
+After a `molecule converge`, this should work on the docker host:
 ```bash
 KUBECONFIG=~/.kube/config.new kubectl config use-context k3s-ansible
 KUBECONFIG=~/.kube/config.new kubectl config set-cluster k3s-ansible --server=https://localhost:6443